 The existing partners in the project include L&L Holding, Tokyu Land Corporation and GreenOak Real Estate Advisors.

-The new office tower is being constructed on the site of a 32-storey white-brick building of 1950s-era.
-L&L Holding acquired an 84-year ground lease for the approximately 2,600m2 project site from the Goelet family for $1bn.
+The new office tower is being constructed on the site of a 32-storey white-brick building of the 1950s era.
+L&L Holding acquired an 84-year ground lease for the approximately 2,600m² project site from the Goelet family for $1bn.

 Foster + Partners was selected to design the building through an international competition held in 2012, which featured finalists including Rogers Stirk Harbour + Partners, OMA, and Zaha Hadid Architects.

-Each of the floors on the three tiers are designed to be column-free to maximise the open space.
+Each of the floors on the three tiers is designed to be column-free to maximise the open space.
 The building will have a total floor space of 670,000ft2.

 Entrance to the tower is through a significant, triple-height atrium measuring 45ft-high, incorporating a large public plaza that can display works of art in the future.
 The building will feature 100 parking lots.